cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ## Installation

-The simplest way to install the python SDK is to just install it using pip:
+The simplest way to install the python SDK is to just install it using pip: `pip install cogment`.

-`pip install cogment`
+And to install the generator (for `cog_settings.py`) it is done similarly with pip: `pip install cogment[generate]`.
+Note that the generator is not installed by default when installing the Cogment SDK, it must be explcitly installed.

 The basic requirement is Python 3.7.